 The value of the TXTIME parameter returned by the PLME-TXTIME.confirm primitive shall be calculated

-for an EHT PPDU using Equation
+for a UHR PPDU using Equation

+TXTIME = 20 + TUHR−PREAMBLE +NSYMTSYM+TPE+SignalExtension (TBD)

+where

-whereis defined as in Equation (TBD)
+TUHR−PREAMBLE is defined as in Equation (TBD)

 SignalExtension takes the value of aSignalExtension as defined in Table xxxx

+For a UHR MU PPDU, the total number of data OFDM symbols,Nsym,is given in 38.3.16.1.5(Encoding process for an UHR MU PPDU)

-For an EHT MU PPDU, the total number of data OFDM symbols,Nsym,For an EHT TB PPDU, the total number of data OFDM symbols,Nsym,is given in
+For a UHR TB PPDU, the total number of data OFDM symbols,Nsym,is given in 38.3.16.1.6(Encoding process for an UHR TB PPDU)

+For an UHR ELR PPDU, the total number of data OFDM symbols,Nsym,is given in 38.3.16.1.7(Encoding process for an UHR ELR PPDU)

-The value of the PSDU_LENGTH parameter for user u returned in the PLME-TXTIME.confirm primitive
+The value of the PSDU_LENGTH parameter for user u returned in the PLME-TXTIME.confirm primitive and RXVECTOR for a UHR TB PPDU and a UHR MU PPDU is calculated same to the description in 36.4.3(TXTIME and PSDU_LENGTH caculation).

-for a TB PPDU is calculated using Equation .
+The value of the PSDU_LENGTH parameter for user u returned in the PLME-TXTIME.confirm primitive for a UHR ELR PPDU is calculated using Equation (TBD) and Equation (TBD) for users using BCC and LDPC, repectively.

+PSDU_LENGTHu=NSYM,initNDBPS,u−Nservice−Ntail,u8

+PSDU_LENGTHu=NSYM,initNDBPS,u−Nservice8

+where

+NSYM,init is given by Equation (...)

+NDBPS,u is given in Table 38-17(Frequently used parameters)

+For an UHR ELR PPDU, the value of the RXVECTOR parameter PSDU_LENGTH returned for user u is calculated using Equation (xx-xx).

+PSDU_LENGTHu=(NSYM,RX,u−1)NDBPS,u−Nservice−Ntail,u8

+where

+NSYM,RX,u is given by Equation(xx-xx)

+Nservice and Ntail,u are defined in Table xx-xx(Timing-related constants)

+NSYM,RX,u=NSYM−1 NSYM

+where

+NSYM is given by Equation (...)

 38.4.4 UHR PHY

-The static UHR PHY characteristics are provided through the PLME-CHARACTERISTICS service primitive.If listed in Table 36- (EHT PHY characteristics), then the static EHT PHY characteristics shall be as shown in Table 36- (EHT PHY characteristics).
-Otherwise, if listed in Table 27- (HE PHYcharacteristics), then the static EHT PHY characteristics shall be as shown in Table 27- (HE PHY characteristics).
-Otherwise, the static EHT PHY characteristics shall be as shown in Table 19- (HT PHY characteristics).
-The definitions for these characteristics are given in 6.7 (PLME SAP interface).
+The static UHR PHY characteristics are provided through the PLME-CHARACTERISTICS service primitive.If listed in Table 38-xx (UHR PHY characteristics), then the static UHR PHY characteristics shall be as shown in Table 38-xx (UHR PHY characteristics).
+Otherwise, If listed in Table 36-70 (EHT PHY characteristics), then the static EHT PHY characteristics shall be as shown in Table 36-70(EHT PHY characteristics).
+Otherwise, if listed in Table 27-61 (HE PHYcharacteristics), then the static UHR PHY characteristics shall be as shown in Table 27-61 (HE PHY characteristics).
+Otherwise, the static UHR PHY characteristics shall be as shown in Table 19-25 (HT PHY characteristics).
+The definitions for these characteristics are given in 6.5(PLME SAP interface).

+Table 38-xx—UHR PHY characteristics